servicepartnerone/spo-styling-challenge/README.md

 # SPO recruitment task for developers

 Hello!
-Welcome to SPO coding challenge.
+Welcome to SPO styling based coding challenge.
 This challenge represents a task that is very close to what we are usually working on at SPO.
 You should take no more than 1h to complete it.